East Coast Taiwan Travel Guide

 Limited.
 Some small cafes or pubs may have live acoustic music on weekends.
 Hualien Cultural Creative Industries Park sometimes hosts performances.

 Hualien does not possess a prominent nightclub scene.
-Options remain very limited to a few local establishments, which appear more akin to small bars with music.
+Options remain very limited to a few local establishments, which appear more akin to small bars with melodies.

-KTV (karaoke) venues also exist for people looking for a popular local pastime.
+KTV (karaoke) venues also exist for those in search of a popular local pastime.

-Hualien contains one-of-a-kind opportunities to shop, from traditional crafts to local delicacies.
+Hualien contains one-of-a-kind shopping opportunities, from traditional crafts to local delicacies.

 Hualien remains famous for its marble and stone.
 Shops around the city sell beautifully carved stone products, from tiny ornamental items to larger sculptures.